-And to really get the best angle of this stunningly powerful natural wonder, you need to join the world-famous Maid of the Mist Cruise from the US side.
+You must join the world-famous Maid of the Mist Cruise from the US side to get the best angle of this stunningly powerful natural wonder.
 I’ve still got my iconic blue souvenir poncho somewhere!

 See Related: Incredible Places to Travel Without a Passport

 What are some of the top bucket list destinations to visit in the USA?

 In a country filled with bucket list destinations, it can be hard to pick the best, depending on the tastes that must be catered for.
 But, since you’ve backed me into a corner, I would say my top five include the Grand Canyon, New York City, The Golden Gate Bridge, driving California State Route One, and Volcanoes National Park in Hawaii.